m3c-ode/m3c-ode.github.io/README.md

 ## Description

-This is a portfolio landing page showcasing my web development projects and skills.
+This is a portfolio landing page showcasing my web development projects.
 It is built using Vite, React with TypeScript template, and styled with Bootstrap.

 ## Features